-Companies that are requested by their customer(s) and disclose to the 2019 climate change questionnaire and members of the CDP Supply Chain Program in 2019 that disclose to the climate change questionnaire will be assessed on their supplier engagement and receive feedback on their rating in January 2020.
+Companies that are requested by their customer(s) and/or investor(s) and disclose to the 2022 Climate Change questionnaire will be assessed on their supplier engagement and receive feedback on their rating in early 2022.

 The rating will be represented in the form of a letter band, in line with other CDP scoring and rating systems.
 Per CDP policy, ratings will not be shared publicly and will only be provided to the disclosing company and their requesting customer(s).
 Ratings will be provided to the disclosing company in the form of an email from CDP to the individual that submitted the CDP response.